 Welcome to Kansas Foundation for Medical Care

 The Kansas Foundation for Medical Care (KFMC) is a not-for-profit organization focused on improving healthcare quality.
-KFMC is the Quality Improvement Organization (QIO), the Regional Extension Center (REC) and External Quality Review Organization (EQRO) for the state of Kansas.
-We also contract with many private companies to provide health information technology (HIT) consulting services, quality improvement and review services.
+KFMC is a member of the Great Plains Quality Innovation Network, the Quality Innovation Network-Quality Improvement Organization (QIN-QIO) for Kansas, Nebraska, North Dakota and South Dakota.
+KFMC is also the Regional Extension Center (REC) and External Quality Review Organization (EQRO) for the state of Kansas.
+In addition, we contract with many private companies to provide health information technology (HIT) consulting services, quality improvement and review services.
 Throughout various contracts, our role is to work with healthcare providers and organizations to develop ways to improve the use of HIT and the quality of healthcare provided to all Kansas healthcare consumers.

 KFMC also educates consumers so they can make informed decisions about healthcare.
-We ensure Medicare and Medicaid patients receive appropriate and quality healthcare.
+We work to ensure Medicare and Medicaid patients receive appropriate and quality healthcare.

 Learn more about KFMC and the services provided.

 If you require further information or assistance, please contact us at: